 The training of junior medical staff including interns, senior house officers and overseas visiting medical officers is undertaken.
 The ICU is also a training centre for medical students from our affiliated university, Trinity College Dublin.

 The ICU runs a wide variety of basic science, translational, clinical and educational research activities and has a professorial appointment within Trinity College Dublin.

 The hospital intensive care unit's dedicated team of nursing educators empower, coach and support staff to enable them to reach their full potential.

 A team of clinical facilitators supports new staff with no prior intensive care unit (ICU) experience and also focus on staff coming to work with us from other ICUs, both in Ireland and abroad.

 We have an excellent adaptation programme for nurses.
 There are themed education months within the ICU where nursing staff are encouraged to participate and facilitate education and training.
 Our ICU provides a clear educational pathway for nurses from the ICU Foundation Programme to Masters level of education in Specialist and Advanced Intensive Care Nursing Practice.

-Post Graduate/Masters Programme in Specialist Nursing (Intensive Care) in partnership with Trinity College Dublin
+Post Graduate Diploma in Specialist Nursing (Intensive Care) in partnership with Trinity College Dublin.

-This is an NFQ Level 9 one-year programme for nurses with critical care experience to advance their knowledge and clinical skills with a post-graduate diploma, leading to a Master’s Programme in 2nd year.
-There are eight places available every year.
-Link to MSc Intensive Care Nursing
+This is a post graduate 1-year Level 9 programme for nurses with critical care experience who wish to further their knowledge and clinical skills leading to MSc in 2nd year if desired.

-ALERT Course: Acute Life-Threatening Emergencies Recognition & Treatment:
+ALERT ™ Course: Acute Life Threatening Emergencies Recognition and Treatment: